 Humans don’t work like that.
 There are so many variables when you’re selling.
 If the conditions aren’t right, magic doesn’t happen.

 And what works for one audience may not work for another.
-Investing in your written word is a long term thang.
-(Ah, long-form, long term.
-LOVE THAT.)
+Investing in your written word is a long-term thing.
+(Ah, long-form, long-term.
+YESSSSSS.)

 You try stuff out, you record the results, and you make the necessary improvements.

 Every day is a school day with content creation.